InquisitiveAS/InquisitiveAS/README.md

 👨‍💻 I'm developing tools for AEC Worflows & DfMa for AEC

-👯 I’m looking to collaborate on: Reach out to me!
+👯 I’m looking to collaborate on: AEC allied fields

 🔭 I'm currently investigating intersection of: 🦾,💻,🤖,🏭 in collaboration with 👷for AEC🚧

-🌱 I’m currently learning:
+🌱 I’m currently learning: Interdisciplinary things!

 💬 Ask me about: Computational Design, DfMa for AEC (Industralized & Roboticized), Software Development for AEC